 The Organization and Executive Compensation Committee shall be responsible for identifying and recommending to the Board potential candidates to become the Company’s Chief Executive Officer, as set forth in the Organization and Executive Compensation Committee charter.
 Thereafter, the full Board shall evaluate the performance of the Chief Executive Officer.

 - Annual Performance Evaluation of the Directors, the Board and the Committees

-With input and recommendations from the Board, the Corporate Governance and Nominating Committee shall facilitate an annual assessment of the Directors', as well as the Board’s and its committees’ performance and effectiveness.
+With input and recommendations from the Board, the Corporate Governance and Nominating Committee shall facilitate an annual assessment of the Directors', as well as the Board’s and its committees’, performance and effectiveness.
 The results of such assessment will be discussed with the full Board.

 The operation of the Board of Directors is a dynamic and evolving process.
 As such, these Guidelines are reviewed annually by the Corporate Governance and Nominating Committee.
 No policy can cover each and every issue that may surface, but these Guidelines set the proper tone for the operation of the Board of Directors and assist the Board in fulfilling its obligations to shareholders and other constituencies.